weavejester/cljfmt/README.md

 #### Multiple rules

 Multiple rules can be specified.
 Picking up from our previous `letfn` example, the rule:

 ```clojure
 {letfn [[:inner 2 0]]}
 ```

-... gave us:
+Gave us:

 ```clojure
 (letfn [(double [x]